LimePoint/opschain-docs/docs/reference/included_resource_types.md

+---
+sidebar_position: 4
+description: The pre-defined resource types available in OpsChain.
+---

 # Included resource types

 A collection of resource types come pre-installed on the OpsChain step runner image, this guide covers what they are and how to use them.